 Sadly, there was no hope for Ben to keep his leg and his right leg was removed half way up his thigh.
 The operation was performed by the amazing “Mr Cool” and his team at the specialist bone hospital, Robert Jones & Agnus Hunt, where Ben spent 2 weeks in recovery and physiotherapy.

 Adjuvant chemotherapy started swiftly after surgery and he is now attending regular visits to the Limb Centre where he will have a series of prosthetics as the residual leg heals and changes shape.
 He will require significant mobility rehabilitation and intensive physiotherapy over the forthcoming year and is likely to have significantly impaired mobility for the rest of his life.

 The Cost :

 Thankfully prosthetics are improving all the time but whilst lots of innovation and development has been seen in replacement limbs for the Armed Forces, the same level of functionality and prosthetics are not available to civilians on the NHS.
 Funding a replacement leg privately is prohibitively expensive at around £75k and will need to be replaced potentially every 3 to 5 years.

 Thankfully a prosthetic leg with a microprocessor knee (MPK), using an internal computer and sensors, is now a possibility on the NHS but Ben will have to demonstrate commitment and motivation to using a mechanical leg first before being considered for this digital leg.
 This complex microprocessor leg provides sophisticated control enabling the user to walk with a stable and efficient gait closely resembling a natural walk.

 The future :

 Whilst this news has been shocking and difficult for us all to come to terms with, the combination of chemotherapy and amputation is aimed at cure.
 In the words of Mr Cool at our initial consultation, "1st we save Ben, 2nd we save the leg".
-Sadly the latter isn't an option but if we still have Ben, then we're extremely grateful.
+Sadly the latter wasn't an option but we still have Ben and for that we are extremely grateful.

 Fundraising Appeal :